 Glenn was awarded NECA’s national Association Executive Distinguished Service Award in 2008 and was inducted into the prestigious Academy of Electrical Contracting in 2016.
 He is a graduate of the State University of New York in Binghamton (BA) and the Ohio State University (MBA).
+He retired from NECA in 2020.
 Glenn and his wife Judi live in Southborough and have two children and three grandchildren.

 CGA Speech Transcript:

 First, I’d like to thank our Co-Chairs, Allyson, and the Labor Guild Staff for putting on this great event.
 There’s a ton of work that goes into it hosting an event of this scale and they all deserve a lot of credit.

 I’d also like to congratulate my fellow honorees; Francis Boudrow, Michael Felsen and Susan Horwitz.
 They’re great people who have devoted their careers to improving labor-management relations in the Commonwealth and I’m proud to join them on this stage tonight.